Menu

 Graph compiled with agent and tool nodes

-Here’s how the flow works.
-A user message comes in and hits the agent node.
-The LLM either replies directly or asks to call a tool.
-If it asks for a tool, tools_condition sends the graph to the tool node.
-The tool runs, the result goes back to the agent, and the LLM puts together a final answer.
+Here’s how the flow works: a user message comes in and hits the agent node.
+The LLM either replies directly or asks for a tool.
+If it asks for a tool, tools_condition routes to the tool node.
+The tool runs, its output goes back to the agent, and the LLM puts together its final reply.

 python